charlieegan3/personal-website/source/blog/2013-01-15-scroll-reversal.html.markdown

 However this does create some problems, switching to a PC and back can sometimes be a little awkward.

-Apple has had quite a few feeble feature failures, but in terms of trackpads and input they still win hands down over any other manufacturer.
+Apple has had quite a few feeble feature failures, but in terms of track-pads and input they still win hands down over any other manufacturer.